jgoodson/fire-cb-2021-training/content/transcriptomics_module/intro2.md

 summary(res)
 ```

-**Q7) What comparison is DESeq2 making (in terms of variables) by default?
-You will need to look early in the output of the summary.
+**Q15) What comparison is DESeq2 making (in terms of variables) by default?
+You will need to look early in the output of the summary.**

 Like we mentioned before, there are many comparisons that can be made with all of our combinations of variables, and DESeq2 has calculated the effect of all of those possibilities.
 Perhaps the comparison of batch B vs batch A is not the most biologically relavent comparison we could make...
 We can see a list of these comparisons, or "contrasts"